 Why are we talking about Hygiene?

 While it is a convenient story that technology solves the problems of access to clean water and sanitation, it’s more complicated than that.
 Take a 20 Liters Household Filter.

 If you fill a jerry can with dirty water, put that water into a filter, and capture the clean, filtered water in that same jerry can – your water is dirty again.

-If you’re drinking clean water, but preparing or eating your food without washing your hands – you could still be ingesting bacteria that is going to make you sick.
+Maybe, you’re drinking clean water.
+But, you’re preparing and eating your food without washing your hands.
+You could still be ingesting bacteria that is going to make you sick.

 The baseline is difficult to measure, because many countries haven’t previously kept records on hand washing, but what we do know isn’t good.
 In 34 out of 38 African countries with data, less than 50% of the population used basic hand washing facilities in 2015.
-In Rwanda, where 20 Liters works, only 5% of the population has access to soap and a place to wash their hands.
-In comparison, over 75% of the population in Rwanda has a mobile phone.
-Obviously, there is a lot of work to be done to meet the needs of the communities we serve.
+If you look at the data from Rwanda, where 20 Liters works, only 5% of the population has access to soap and a place to wash their hands.
+By comparison, over 75% of the population in Rwanda has a mobile phone.
+Obviously, we have a lot of work to do to meet the needs of the communities we serve.